Wheat Genus Triticum: These grains are described on our Wheat page.

 for their part, would rather have less sorghum and more peas.

-earlier than 1000 BCE, its tiny seeds are highly nutritious compared to wheat
+much earlier than 1000 BCE, its tiny seeds are highly nutritious compared

-and it is safe for celiacs, having no gluten.
-Demand is causing it to be more
+to wheat and it is safe for celiacs, having no gluten.
+It is now becoming

-food stores.
-It is used to make the characteristic sourdough bread of Ethiopia
+prices.
+It is used to make Injera, the characteristic sourdough bread of

-and Eritrea, often served as an edible tablecloth in the cuisines of the
+Ethiopia and Eritrea, often served as an edible tablecloth, and also used